waleko/PictureCrypt/README.md

 ```

 ## Available modes of encrypting
-* 0 - Auto-detect, used for decryption, so it auto-detects (invalid on encryption as you must select the encryption type).
+* 0 - Auto-detect, used for decryption, so it auto-detects (invalid at encryption as you must select the encryption type).
-* 1 - v1.3, only one available on versions 1.3+, pretty basic.
+* 1 - v1.3, only available on versions 1.3+, **not really secure**.
 * **2** - v1.4, advanced (preferred) encryption mode, available on versions v1.4+ (works a lot longer than v1.3, can work for >40s on slow machines).
 * 3 - JPHS, requires manually installed JPHS and specified directory **(not currently available)**.